 Typically we’ll start the day with a short team catch up, then my day is generally made up of a few core activities: Discovery; Looking ahead to the next changes and projects.
 Talking to our stakeholders to find out what they need and discussing the options with our development teams.
 Current development; Working with our teams on new features currently in development.
 Releasing new features to the business; working with the teams to get new functionality released to our users.

 When I started two years ago, the IT department had 15 people and I was the only Business Analyst on the team.
-We’ve since grown to just under 30 and I now manage a team of three other Business Analysts.
+We’ve since grown and I now manage a team of Business Analysts.
 My role has evolved from working on smaller changes to working on larger projects and programmes of work, along with a small team.

 IT supports the whole business so it’s important we make any changes we understand who requires it, what they need it to do and why they need it.
 Once we know this, we can better work with our teams to design and build a solution to any problem presented to us.
 So in summary, we try to make sure we build systems which can support and improve the business.

 Being positive, approachable, good at communicating and being able to adapt and deal with change.